Classes & Workshops

 Details

-- Field trips are limited to 25 students in-studio or on Zoom.
+- Field trips are limited to 25 students in studio.

 - Cancellation policy: Full refund if cancelled with 14+ day’s notice.
 Refund less $50 with 7-14 days notice.
 Less than 7 days notice, full payment is retained by CDC.